Opotoru River: History

 Raglan County Hills and Sea says, "On 11 January [1854] McLean purchased a small part of Te Mata at the SW corner of the Whaingaroa Block.
 The description of its boundaries, as recorded in the Deed of Sale, is worth quoting in part, if only for the quaintness of the wording: In the N the boundary was "the Government-cut line from the Opotoru Creek to the hole dug by C. W. Ligar Esquire; on the south side from the aforesaid hole to the root of the totara tree as left by William Naylor on making a canoe of the said tree, this root of the totara tree being close to the Opotoru Creek," which formed the W limit of the area.
 On 6 May a further section of Te Mata land was acquired, making a total of 630 acres.
 By 1858, 2130 acres of undulating forest land at Te Mata had been secured."

 Natural history

 36% of the catchment is farmland and 50% forest.
-Most of the forest is native bush on Mt Karioi, the rest mostly being scattered remnants of bush.
+Most of the forest is native bush on Mount Karioi, the rest mostly being scattered remnants of bush.

 2004 and 2012 Regional Council vegetation surveys reported the river mouth and the saltmarsh, up to a small rapid in the River, as having mangroves (mānawa), manuka, mingimingi, cabbage trees (tī kōuka), remuremu, sea rush, oioi, saltmarsh ribbonwood (mākaka), flax, sea primrose, leptinella dioica, giant umbrella sedge (Toetoe upokotangata), tall fescue, coastal daisy and celery.